kthulen/dorifuto_bot/README.md

 # README

 This is a discord bot for my friends and I to use.
-It's mainly just a pet project of mine and a WIP.
+It's mainly just a pet project of mine.
+It's still a WIP.
 Written using the discord.js API

 ## Ideas